-- e.
-Equipment for infants available to the NICU that includes, but is not limited to, the following:

-- 1) ECG machine;

-- 2) central venous catheters, both temporary and permanent;

 - 3) phototherapy lights;

 - 4) refrigerators;

-- 5) ice maker;
+- 5) ice maker:

 - 6) surgical tray stands;

 - 7) supply carts;

 - 8) blood warming apparatus;

 - 9) heating mattresses;

 - 10) electric breast pump; and

 - 11) freezer for storage of breast milk.

-- f Respiratory equipment for infants available in and/or to the NICU that includes, but is not limited to, the following:
+- f.
+Respiratory equipment for infants available in and/or to the NICU that includes, but is not limited to, the following:

 - 1) oxygen-air blenders;

 - 2) gas flow meters (oxygen and air);

-- 3) continuous oxygen analyzers with alarms;
+- continuous oxygen analyzers with alarms;

-- 4) oxygen humidifier/nebulizer with heater;
+- oxygen humidifier/nebulizer with heater;

 - 5) oxygen temperature detectors with alarms;

-- 6) oxygen hoods;
+- 6) oxygen hoods:

-- 7) ventilation bag, 500 ml flow-through with adjustable pop-off valve capable of generating pressure of 40-50 mm Hg;
+- ventilation bag, 500 ml flow-through with adjustable pop-off valve capable of generating pressure of 40-50 mm Hg;

-- 8) face masks in appropriate sizes for neonates;
+- face masks in appropriate sizes for neonates;

-- 9) mechanical ventilators;
+- 9) mechanical ventilators:

-- 10) CPAP capability either via ventilator or separate units; - 11) aerosol medication administration equipment; and - 12) chest physiotherapy and suctioning equipment. - 5.
-Oxygen and compressed air, supplied from a central source, shall supply 50 pounds per square inch (psi) with an alarm system to warn of a critical reduction in line pressure.
+- CPAP capability either via ventilator or separate units;

+- 11) aerosol medication administration equipment; and

+- 12) chest physiotherapy and suctioning equipment.

+- Oxygen and compressed air, supplied from a central source, shall supply 50 pounds per square inch (psi) with an alarm system to warn of a critical reduction in line pressure.
 Reduction valves and blenders shall produce concentrations of oxygen from 21 percent to 100 percent at atmospheric pressure for head hoods and 50 psi for mechanical ventilators.
-Oxygen monitoring for inspired concentrations shall be available in the NICU. - 6.
-Transport equipment with provisions for temperature control, ventilation, and cardiopulmonary monitoring shall be available for transport of infants within the hospital.
-Transport equipment shall meet the conditions in CCS, Title 22, Division 5, Article 6, Section 70487. - 7.
-Diagnostic imaging procedures and consultation services necessary for the level of care provided shall be available on a 24-hour basis as specified in Chapter 3.3.2 of the CCS Standards for Pediatric Community Hospitals. - 8.
-Laboratory services and consultation services necessary to the level of care provided shall be available on a 24-hour basis.
+Oxygen monitoring for inspired concentrations shall be available in the NICU.

+- 6. Transport equipment with provisions for temperature control, ventilation, and cardiopulmonary monitoring shall be available for transport of infants within the hospital Transport equipment shall meet the conditions in CCR, Title 22, Division 5, Article 6, Section 70487. - 7.
+Diagnostic imaging procedures and consultation services necessary for the level of care provided shall be available on a 24-hour basis as specified in Chapter 3.3.1 of the CCS Standards for Tertiary Hospitals. - Laboratory services and consultation services necessary for the level of care provided shall be available on a 24-hour basis.
 There shall be the capability for a ten minute turnaround time for pH and blood gas determinations.

-H. Community NICU -- Patient Care
+H. Regional NICU - Patient Care